Skip to Content

 The Seattle Underground Tour

-As you’ll learn if you take Seattle Underground tour, Seattle 1.0 was built of wood and was continually knee-deep in mud.
+As you’ll learn if you take the Seattle Underground tour, Seattle 1.0 was built of wood and was continually knee-deep in mud.
 After the fire of 1889, they rebuilt the city above the mud.
-This tour takes below the streets, where you’ll learn the history of this pioneer town and see remnants of the original buildings below Pioneer Square.
+This tour takes visitors below the streets, where you’ll learn the history of this pioneer town and see remnants of the original buildings below Pioneer Square.

 Like a lot of pioneer towns, Seattle has a colorful history and, especially if you get a lively guide, this is a fun and slightly different city tour.